Refugee Training Alliance

 Our Model

-A closed loop — from AI tools to field access to funded impact.
+A closed loop — from technology to access to funded outcomes.

-Most aid organizations have deep relationships with displaced communities but limited access to cutting-edge technology.
-Most AI training companies have powerful tools but no direct channel to the people who need them most.
-Most donors want to see measurable, long-term change but struggle to find the right intermediary.
-The Refugee Training Alliance closes that loop.
+Most humanitarian and education organizations have deep trust with the people they serve but limited access to advanced technology.
+Most AI companies have powerful tools but no channel to the learners who need them most.
+Most donors want measurable, long-term change but struggle to find the right intermediary.
+RTA closes that loop.

 AI Partners

-Best-in-class tools for language, employability, trauma support, and connection — vetted and integrated by RTA
+Best-in-class platforms for language, employability, and digital skills — vetted and integrated by RTA for field and classroom deployment

 Donors

-Funders connected to verified field impact, real-time data, and a transparent view of how every dollar compounds
+Funders connected to verified outcomes, real-time data, and a transparent view of how every dollar compounds into earnings, employment, and integration

-Language learning is the founding partners' first use case — and the gateway skill that makes everything else possible.
-But the RTA model is designed to bring in a full stack of AI partners focused on the outcomes that matter most after language is unlocked: getting a job, processing trauma, and building a life.
+Language is the first use case — and the gateway skill that makes everything else possible.
+But the RTA model is designed to bring in a full stack of AI partners focused on the outcomes that matter most after language is unlocked: getting a job, building career skills, and integrating into a new economy.
 Each partner is selected for field deployability, evidence of impact, and the ability to operate on low-bandwidth, low-cost devices.

 Our AI Stack

 Not one tool.
-A coordinated system — built for displacement.
+A coordinated system — built for the realities of migration and resettlement.

-The founding partners bring together a curated set of AI tools, each focused on a specific outcome.
+The founding coalition brings together a curated set of AI tools, each focused on a specific outcome.
 Language opens the door.
 What follows is a full pathway to self-sufficiency.

 Language & Communication

-Immersive AI-driven English instruction built for displacement contexts.
-Avatar-based environments reduce foreign language anxiety by up to 92%, delivering 5–7× faster fluency gains than traditional methods.
-Learners access it via phone, desktop, or VR — no specialized hardware required.
+Immersive AI-driven English instruction designed for high-stakes learners.
+Avatar-based practice reduces foreign language anxiety by up to 92% and delivers 5–7× faster fluency gains than traditional methods.
+Accessible via phone, desktop, or VR — no specialized hardware required.

 Core use case